wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.13 =
+* Removed application Twitter links on single post page, replaced with post to m.twitter.com
+* Added filter for whydowork plugin ads (to prefer native Adsense in WPtouch)
+* Attempted new fix for YouTube overtop menu bug, it's a mobile browser issue (can't fix)

 = Version 1.9.12 =
 * Fixes login to admin through mobile device bug
 * Fixes issue where mobile theme may be shown to desktop users (non-cache related)